bitkey/bitkey/README.rst

 2) cold-online: watch wallet, prepare transactions

-   In this mode, the desktop background is blue (mnemonic for cool and informative)
+   In this mode, the desktop background is blue (mnemonic for cool and informative) (cold-online mode has been disabled due to incompatiblity with Electrum 3)

 If the instructions are carefully followed, cold storage modes creates an airgap which ensures that your wallet's private keys are never loaded